PeterMarshall29/book1/jupyternotebooks/numeric_data_types.md

 ## Floating-Point Literals
 `Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (meaning twice as many bits are used to represent the double values in binary code).

-Examples of how floating-point literal may be typed: `3.14`, `.14`, `3.`, `-1.2e10`, `1.23e−105`.
+Examples of how floating-point literal may be typed: `3.14`, `.14`, `-3.`, `2.99e8`, `6.63e−34`.

 Floating point numbers are expressed to different levels of precision; `float` for single precision (32-bit), `double` for double precision(64-bit), and `long double for extended precision (80-bit).

 A floating-point literal is of interpreted to be of type `double` by default, but to reduce memory usuage using a `float` or when larger values are required using `long double`, the suffix f, or l may be added.

-A floating-point literal of type `float` is defined by adding the suffix f (or F) to the number: `3.1415f`, `2.0f` `2.997925F` `2.9e−3f`
+A floating-point literal of type `float` is defined by adding the suffix 'f' (or 'F') to the number:  `2.997925F`.

-A `long double` is defined by adding the suffix l (or L): `3.141L`, `2.0L`, `2.997925L`, `2.9e−3L`.
+A `long double` is defined by adding the suffix 'l' (or 'L'): `5.55e207L`.

-The syntax does note permit any whitespace in a floating point literal

-For example, 65.43 e−21 is not a floating-point literal but rather four separate lexical tokens (causing a syntax error):
-65.43 e − 21

-`Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (twice as many bits equired for their reprentation in binary).

 ## Scientific Notation

 Scientific notation is formated using a lower or upper case `e` between the significant and the index WITHOUT ANY SPACES!!

-The syntax does note permit any whitespace in a floating point literal.
+The syntax does not permit any whitespace in a floating point literal.

-For example, 2.998 e8 is not a floating-point literal, and would be intpreted as the separate lexical tokens and cause a syntax error at compile time
+For example, 2.998 e8 is not a floating-point literal, and would be intpreted as three separate lexical tokens and cause a syntax error at compile time.
-65.43 e − 21

-`Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (twice as many bits equired for their reprentation in binary).

 ## Max Size of Numeric Values
 The maximum value that can be storde by each {term}`numeric data type` depends on number of bits used by the computer architecture.